ricleal/reductionServer/README.md

 Prerequisites for testing
 -------------------------

   - Curl ([http://curl.haxx.se](http://curl.haxx.se/)).
-It is normally already installed by default in any modern Linux distribution.
+It is usually already installed by default in any modern Linux distribution.

-At the ILL, in a Linux terminal, usually the following environent variables are defined: `http_proxy` and `https_proxy`.
+At the ILL, in a Linux terminal, the following environent variables are often defined: `http_proxy` and `https_proxy`.

 ```
 http_proxy="http://proxy.ill.fr:8888"